Canon’s EOS 5D Mark IV lists video recording as one of its main features – we take a look at what it offers the videographer.

 The Canon 5D Mark IV

 The Canon EOS 5D Mark IV is currently one of only a handful of DSLRs that records 4K quality video.
 This is captured in the DCI 4K format, which records at a resolution of 4096 x 2160 pixels (as opposed to the more common UHD 4K format that records at 3860 x 2160-pixel resolution).

 The 5D Mark 4 RAW video setting is made possible thanks to the Dual Pixel photodiode innovation.
 But with double imaging comes double the usual file size of usual RAW.

 The camera offers the user a choice of 24fps (23.98fps), 25fps and 30fps (29.97fps), when recording 4K footage in the PAL format.
 The camera also offers Full HD (1920×1080) and HD (1280×720) options, at up to 50fps.

 High speed shooting at up to 100fps is also possible, and this output at 25fps (a quarter of the speed).

-In order to record DCI 4K footage without pixel binning, the camera only uses a central portion of the sensor.
-This requires a crop factor of 1.64x, relative to the full frame.
+To record DCI 4K footage without pixel binning, the camera only uses a central portion of the sensor.
+This requires a crop factor of 1.64x, relative to the full-frame.
 So, using a 28mm lens when recording 4K footage will give you an effective angle of view that’s closer to that provided by a 46mm lens.